 With nearly 100,000 Albuquerque students returning to school in August, back to school driving safety is a must.
 Drivers need to readjust their habits to accommodate students commuting to and from school.
-The legal team at Lerner and Rowe Injury Attorneys has assembled a list of back to school driving safety tips to help you avoid needless accidents.
+The New Mexico personal injury lawyers at Lerner and Rowe Injury Attorneys have assembled a list of back to school driving safety tips to help you avoid needless accidents.

 Driving in and Near School Zones